Table of Contents

 Updated by Alex Cota

-With multi-frame bounding boxes, you can apply a bounding box to a series of frames and manipulate the size and the position of the bounding box across the frame sequence.
-You can also add nested radio and checklist classifications to objects.
+You can use the Multi-frame bounding box tool to apply a bounding box to a series of frames and manipulate the size and the position of the bounding box across the frame sequence.

 - Toggle on/off bounding box on a selection of frames